 In the normal course of business, the Company seeks to reduce its exposure to losses that may arise by reinsuring certain levels of risk with other insurance enterprises or reinsurers.
 Such reinsurance does not relieve the Company from its obligations to policyholders.
 With respect to the Accidental Outage and Primary programs, the Company purchases \$200 million of all-risk coverage (excluding nuclear peril) in excess of \$400 million for combined property and accidental outage losses, with an April 1 renewal date.
-Coverage under the Excess program is obtained as a single layer, \$1.25 billion in excess of \$875 million per site.
+Coverage under the Excess program is obtained as a single layer, \$1.25 billion in excess of \$750 million in 2015 and \$875 million in 2014, per site.
 Coverage on Builders' Risk consists of reinsurance participation at various attachment points, with or without nuclear exposure.
 Coverage under the Excess Non-nuclear program is obtained in a single layer, \$625 million in excess of \$1.5 billion per occurrence.

-The Company assumed reinsurance from non-affiliated entities for up to approximately \$200,000,000 per occurrence at December 31, 2014 and 2013.
+The Company assumed reinsurance from non-affiliated entities for up to approximately \$200,000,000 per occurrence at December 31, 2015 and 2014.
 The risks are primarily property and liability for facilities involved in the nuclear industry as well as risks that are similar to the Company's direct business.
-Assumed premiums written in connection with these agreements in 2014 and 2013 were \$29,630,000 and \$29,937,000, respectively.
-Assumed premiums earned in connection with these agreements were \$29,948,000 in 2014 and \$30,309,000 in 2013.
+Assumed premiums written in connection with these agreements in 2015 and 2014 were \$35,586,000 and \$29,630,000, respectively.
+Assumed premiums earned in connection with these agreements were \$33,539,000 in 2015 and \$29,948,000 in 2014.

 The Company assumed reinsurance for the conventional property programs of its Members.
 Such assumed reinsurance was written on a quota share basis and the maximum limit was approximately \$300,000,000 per occurrence.
-Premiums written in connection with this agreement in 2014 and 2013 were \$20,237,000 and \$22,076,000, respectively.
-Premiums earned in connection with this agreement were \$20,797,000 in 2014 and \$21,937,000 in 2013.
+Premiums written in connection with this agreement in 2015 and 2014 were \$19,468,000 and \$20,237,000, respectively.
+Premiums earned in connection with this agreement were \$18,101,000 in 2015 and \$20,797,000 in 2014.